CSCfi/hpc-containers/index.md

 ## Defining containers in Dockerfile format
 We can define container for Docker and Podman using the Dockerfile format.
-The containers should adhere to the best practices for Apptainer compatibility.
+For complete reference to dockerfile format, we recommend the [official documentation](https://docs.docker.com/reference/dockerfile/).

 We have the following Docker definition file named `app.dockerfile`: